 Christopher Nguyen (24:44):

 Right.
 Well, you you’d touched on what we talked about.
 Right.
 You know, starting from the Meister as one possible such device, but you know, there’s, there’s a whole area roughly labeled neuromorphic, right. or let’s, let’s call it human brain inspired computing.
-One, one thing to realize that we went from sea P, which is Aon Newman machine.
+One, one thing to realize that we went from CPU, which is Aon Newman machine.
 It’s actually quite a very different, just it’s an unnatural invention, if you will, because the compute power we have is so little that we have to impose a lot of human knowledge, the programming from the outside, right.
-It’s not, it’s not, it’s a non earning computer, right.
+It’s not, it’s a non earning computer, right.
 So we have this, this arrangement of compute separated from memory, and then they come together doing some processing and so on.
 Right. and then we transition to this age of GPU, which happened to be, I would say, an accidentally useful computing unit.

 Christopher Nguyen (25:47):